Your Guide to Adoption Finalization in Maryland

 Evaluate, support and educate the parents about adoption

 Emphasize that continuing the child’s heritage and cultural traditions is important

 Ensure any complaints of abuse or neglect are reported immediately

 Assess the child’s safety in the new home

 Remove a child if the child’s safety is in jeopardy

 In many ways, the post-placement study is similar to the adoption home study you completed prior to placement.
 Your adoption specialist can explain these post-placement requirements in more detail and help you prepare for what to expect.

 What to Expect at the Maryland Adoption Finalization Hearing

 At this hearing, a judge will grant you your final decree of adoption in Maryland.
 Here’s how you can expect the day to go:

-For more information about adoption finalization in Maryland or starting the adoption process, please call American Adoptions at 1-800-ADOPTION.
+For more information about adoption finalization in Maryland, please speak with a local adoption attorney.
+For more information on starting the adoption process with our agency, please call American Adoptions at 1-800-ADOPTION.